Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 I have also created some UI examples, which are provided in the table below.
 Please note that the SVG images included in this package are originally from the Android app.
 In case new images are added in the future, feel free to use the [description of picture extraction](reverse_engineering.md#getting-the-images-for-the-ui) in my reverse-engineering description to update the package accordingly.

+> [!NOTE]
-> **Note**: If you want to use my example approaches for the Lovelace UI, the images must be copied to `/config/www/ambientika_smart/` first!
+> If you want to use my example approaches for the Lovelace UI, the images must be copied to `/config/www/ambientika_smart/` first!

 ### Examples